Russian tycoon Prokhorov campaigns in Putin shadow

 Sparked by allegations of widespread fraud in a December parliamentary election, the protests have been fuelled by the fear, strongest among upwardly mobile urbanites, that Putin - who could rule until 2024 if he wins two terms - will shun reform and mire Russia in Soviet-style stagnation.

-"The risk is very simple: Vladimir Putin is for stabilisation, but this means the stabilisation of poverty and lagging behind," Prokhorov told a news conference on Tuesday, flanked by eight advisers as he explained aspects of his program.
+"The risk is very simple: Vladimir Putin is for stabilization, but this means the stabilization of poverty and lagging behind," Prokhorov told a news conference on Tuesday, flanked by eight advisers as he explained aspects of his program.

 A vocal supporter of business and attentive to detail on issues of vital importance to Russians, such as housing, education and healthcare, Prokhorov has some appeal.